SpiLiam/FBC-AMOLED-Extender/README.md

 This project provides a **38-pin, 0.35mm pitch FPC extender** board to help reposition the controller board of an AMOLED screen away from the display.
 It is especially useful when the display-controller stack is too thick and causes fitting issues inside enclosures (like in handheld consoles).

-In the **FrogBall Color**, it allows redistributing thickness away from the center, preventing the screen from being pushed outward.
+In the **Frog Boy Color**, it allows redistributing thickness away from the center, preventing the screen from being pushed outward.

 ---